ucb-152/lab6/README.md

 - Compare the latencies of the various matmul kernels.
 Note any trends or outliers, and take a look at the [AWS Matrix Multiplication tutorial](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/tutorials/matrix_multiplication.html#matrix-multiplication) to try and understand the changes in latency.

 ### Step 9: Submission
 Once you have successfully completed the steps above, you are finished with the directed portion!

-TODO: Add Gradescope submission instructions
+Go to the Directed assignment on [Gradescope](https://www.gradescope.com/courses/959486), and select your GitHub repository to submit your code.

 ## Open-Ended Portion (70%)